 If you’re planning a home or even just a room decluttering project, you’re likely to end up with a lot of HHW.
 You’ll have even more trash to deal with if you’re about to carry out home improvements or repairs.
 All these activities can create humongous amounts of junk and waste materials.

 In such cases, consider working with a professional cleaning and disposal service.
-These are experts not only when it comes to cleanouts but also the actual removal of waste from your home.
+These are experts when it comes to cleanouts and the actual removal of waste from your home.
 They’ll even help you figure out which furniture or electronics you can sell or recycle.

 Most importantly, these professionals carry proper waste disposal licenses.
 They will make sure your household waste never ends up in an illegal dumpster.
 They will also utilize appropriate handling procedures for hazardous wastes.